snowyu/amforth/doc/source/UG/windows.rst

 .. toctree::
    :maxdepth: 1

-by Karl Lunt for amforth v4.2
+by Karl Lunt for amforth v4.2 (updated for 5.4)

 Document contributed to the amforth project on SourceForge.net.